Nomination status: Closed

 Albertans are encouraged to consider nominating someone who has made a lasting impact in the skilled trades.
-The inaugural inductees will be named in late spring.
+The inaugural inductees will be named in the fall.

 Skilled trades professionals and apprenticeship educators help build our great province and communities.
 We're investing in Alberta's future by supporting apprenticeship and skilled trades education as part of our Skills for Jobs agenda.

 Alberta Trades Hall of Fame nominations will be assessed according to the following criteria and characteristics.

 - must show significant involvement in the education, training and/or advancement of skilled trades and apprenticeship in Alberta

 - must have made defining contribution to the skilled trades and apprenticeship in Alberta

 - promoting and improving skilled trades and apprenticeship in their community and Alberta

 - mentorship and leadership in supporting apprentices through their apprenticeship to certification

 - raising the profile of apprenticeship education and the skilled trades

 - apprenticeship education from within the Alberta post-secondary system by providing apprenticeship classroom education